Deep Dental Cleanings In Phoenix, AZ

 To begin with, your periodontist will perform a full dental examination.
 They will look visually and use a probe to see the extent of your gum disease.
 They may also use X-rays if they have reason to suspect further damage, such as abscesses, decay, and damage to the jawbone caused by periodontitis.

-Also known as a scaling and root planing, the procedure involves removing all the plaque and tartar from the surface of the teeth above and below the gumline, like a regular cleaning.
-However, it also involves cleaning the pocket area between teeth and gums, that can open as a result of worsening gum disease.
+Also known as scaling and root planing, the procedure involves removing all the plaque and tartar from the surface of the teeth above and below the gumline, like a regular cleaning.
+However, it also involves cleaning the pocket area between teeth and gums, which can open as a result of worsening gum disease.
 This part is performed using electric, manual, or ultrasonic scaling tools.
 After the scaling and root planing, your teeth will be polished and sometimes flossed to ensure a complete clean.

 There should be no need for local anesthetics during a deep dental cleaning as it is not thought to be a painful treatment.
-However, your periodontist will do what it takes to ensure your comfort if you teeth or gums are particularly sensitive.
+However, your periodontist will do what it takes to ensure your comfort if your teeth or gums are particularly sensitive.

 After The Treatment

-At the end of a deep cleaning treatment, all of the plaque and bacterial causing gum disease should be removed.
-You will be able to go back to daily life immediately, but your gums may feel tender to begin with.
+At the end of a deep cleaning treatment, all of the plaque and bacteria causing gum disease should be removed.
+You will be able to go back to daily life immediately, but your gums may feel tender, to begin with.
 It’s essential that you keep up with a thorough dental hygiene routine and we can offer tips on which products to use if necessary.
-Plaque and bacteria will begin to build up again so multiple treatments may be necessary, but good hygiene practices can diminish how many times we need to provide a deep cleaning.
+Plaque and bacteria will begin to build up again so multiple treatments may be necessary, but good hygiene practices can diminish how many times we need to provide deep cleaning.

-At a minimum, a deep dental cleaning will take too visits: one for the cleaning process and one to see the condition after and to see whether further procedures are necessary.
+At a minimum, deep dental cleaning will take two visits: one for the cleaning process and one to see the condition after and to see whether further procedures are necessary.
 If your periodontist believes that deep dental cleaning alone isn’t enough to treat the condition, they may recommend periodontal surgery or LANAP laser treatments that can destroy the infected area, instead.

 Schedule An Appointment For Phoenix Deep Dental Cleaning Today